-Your saddle may be a great and comfortable fit for you, but have you ever wondered “Does my saddle fit my horse?”
+Does My Saddle Fit My Horse.
+Your saddle may be a great and comfortable fit for you, but more importantly it must fit your horse properly.
+What are the signs of a poor saddle fit?
 A saddle needs to fit both the horse and the rider.
-A saddle that does not fit either the horse or the rider correctly has the potential for a negative outcome for both horse and rider.
-The saddle should first be checked for fit by placing the saddle directly on the horse with no saddle pad.
+Saddles that do not fit either the horse or the rider correctly have the potential for a negative outcome for both horse and rider.
+The saddle should first be checked for fit by placing it directly on the horse with no saddle pad.
 A well fitted saddle should distribute weight evenly through the bars over the horse’s thoracic and lumbar spine, with complete clearance of the wither by the gullet.
 The saddle must also fit the rider to enable the rider to sit in balance.

-You may notice your horse drop his back, swish his tail, turn to bite, pinnng of the ears when you run your hands down his back, when you are brushing his back or when you are getting ready to throw the saddle up on his back.
-These signs of pain can be related to a poorly fitted saddle, and if not from the saddle, he is definitely telling you that his back is sore!
-Have your veterinarian, chiropractor, massage therapist or body worker come out ASAP to determine the cause of pain, and of course, check the fit of your saddle!
+You may notice your horse drop his back, swish his tail, turn to bite, pinnng of the ears when you run your hands down his back.
+How about when you are brushing his back or when you are getting ready to throw the saddle on?
+These signs of pain can be related to a poorly fitted saddle.
+If not from the saddle, he is definitely telling you that his back is sore!
+Have your veterinarian, chiropractor, massage therapist or body worker come out ASAP to determine the cause of pain.
+Of course, check the fit of your saddle!
 Just because your saddle fit the horse when your horse was a 3 year old does not mean it still fits the horse several years later.

 Can be caused by a saddle tree/gullet that is too wide and sits too low over the wither, causing pressure on the withers.
 Swelling can also occur if the tree/gullet is too narrow.
 The tree will pinch and put pressure on the wither and along the sides of the spine.

 Pressure points can be painful and lead to sores.
 The telltale sign of the horse having been subjected to a poor fitting saddle is the patches of white hair.
 Do NOT continue riding with this saddle!

-Dry spots under the saddle – Dry spots under the saddle surrounded by sweat, after the horse has been exercised can be caused by BOTH too much pressure on the area or no pressure on the area.
+Dry spots under the saddle surrounded by sweat, after the horse has been exercised can be caused by BOTH too much pressure on the area or no pressure on the area.
 Either way, the saddle is not fitting the horse properly.

 Bald patches or broken hair under the saddle is usually caused by your saddle rubbing against your horse’s skin, causing the hair to break.
 This is caused by an ill fitted saddle that moves too much when your horse is working.
 They are commonly found in the area under your seat and at the back of the saddle area.

-Hard nodules – Hard Nodules on the sides of the wither and/or on the horse’s back in the area of where you sit can be caused by an improper saddle fit.
+Hard Nodules on the sides of the wither and/or on the horse’s back in the area of where you sit can be caused by an improper saddle fit.
 If the saddle sits crooked on the horse, you may see the nodules on only one side of the horse’s back.
 Nodules develop when the tissue dies and there is scarring in the deep layers of tissue.
 Commonly caused by pressure and friction.

 Your saddle consistently slides to one side or the other on your horses back.
 No matter how much you pull on and tighten the cinch, the saddle does not stay in place.
 The cinch should only be tight enough for a rider to safely mount and dismount.
 If the saddle is not staying centered on a horses back, the angle of the bars is not a match for your horse’s back and it is not a correct fit for your horse.

 He pins his ears, swishes his tail, kicks out with a back leg.
 You may push him harder and you may get a rear or buck out of him.
 This type behavior is common when there is pain being cause by the saddle.
 Identify the cause of discomfort now to avoid further behavioral problems down the road.
-If you are not familiar with how to properly check a saddle for fit, find a local saddle fitter/maker to do the job for you and have your horse’s back checked for pain and seek treatment if needed.
+If you are not familiar with how to properly check a saddle for fit, find a local saddle fitter/maker to do the job for you.
+Now would be a good time to have your horse’s back checked for pain and seek treatment if needed.

 If the saddle does not fit the rider, it may be difficult for the rider to ride in balance with the horse which can cause thoracic and/or lumbar pain and subluxations.